ajchellew/zwiftplay/README.md

-> Note: This is far from complete, When I started this I just assumed I'd need to listen to a characteristic notification and have to work out what button it was.
-Instead the controllers sit within the same API as the other Zwift hardware, the connection relies on creating a encryption keys and the messages are probably all encrypted.
+> Note: When I started this I just assumed I'd need to listen to a characteristic notification and have to work out what button it was.
+Instead the controllers sit within the same API as the other Zwift hardware, the connection relies on creating a encryption keys and the messages are all encrypted.
 Unexpected for simple Bluetooth buttons, far better than most Bluetooth Accessories.
+Initially I didn't finish decoding these, 3 months later I saw [redditor](https://www.reddit.com/r/Zwift/comments/17bofib/comment/k5l0fb7/) and [mod maker](https://www.gta5-mods.com/scripts/gt-bike-v) Makinolo had done it, so I needed to get further and I now had some helpful pointers.